* Please note that in-person sessions are available, but must be coordinated directly with your trainer after your initial consultation is completed.

 Behavior Consulting

-Regardless of the behavior issues you're facing, our certified behavior consultants are here to help!
-Dog behavior training is for dogs who are:
+Fortunately, our certified behavior consultants are here to help!
+Our dog behavior training is for dogs who are:

 Start Behavior Training!

 All behavior training journeys begin with a Virtual Behavior Consultation with one of our expert consultants.
-This 1-hour appointment ($95) will include going through all the details of your dog's behavior and coming up with a training plan.
+This 60-75min appointment ($125) will include going through all the details of your dog's behavior and coming up with a training plan.

 Behavior Consulting Service Area